 He remembers the pre- and early Internet years when business activity existed without social media and websites.
 While those days may seem like a simpler time, he also fondly recalls coding his father’s pre-Internet computer to play games and create graphics and learning about “something called HTML” during lunch-n-learns taught by software programmers in the early 90s, when the World Wide Web was just getting started.
 Having straddled both the pre-Internet and digital business worlds, he enjoys helping people understand digital technology and integrate it into their marketing and advocacy activities in meaningful ways.

-Nick and his wife have four daughters, each born in a different place: Tokyo; Cambridge, Massachusetts; and Richmond and Fairfax, Virginia.
-He loves to travel.
-He and his wife have managed to bring their daughters to Asia and Europe numerous times, as well as accomplishing an epic 45-day road-trip-by-minivan in the United States with their girls across 22 states and 10,500 miles.
-Outrunning a super-cell (scary!) in South Dakota was one of many highlights.
+Nick and his wife have four daughters, each born in different places in Japan, New England, and the mid-Atlantic.
+He loves to travel: he and his wife have managed to bring their daughters to Asia and Europe numerous times, as well as accomplishing an epic 45-day road-trip-by-minivan in the United States across 22 states and 10,500 miles.
+Outrunning a super-cell storm (scary!) in South Dakota was one of many highlights.

 Amidst the challenges, he believes that taking the Open Road always brings delight and new opportunities, if only you get started.